Build tools importing process

 A common scenario of working with a build tools project is that you already have an existing project stored somewhere and want to work with such project inside the IDE.

 First, you need to ensure that you trust the source from which you open your project.
 If you don't trust the source, IntelliJ IDEA opens the project in the preview mode that contains limited information about your project.
-For more information on project security, see Project security.
+For more information about project security, refer to Project security.

 If you open that project from a trusted source inside the IDE, IntelliJ IDEA "imports" it.
 It means that IntelliJ IDEA not only opens your project, but also performs actions that integrate that project into the IDE.